-Number of securities remaining available

-Number of securities to be 0 ed average for future issuance

-issued upon exercise of outstanding options, exe of outstandin rcise price Ig options, under equity compensation plans (excluding securities

-Plan category warrants and rights and rights reflected in column (a))
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-(a) (b) (C)

-Equity compensation plans approved by securityh olders:
+Equity compensation plans approved by securityh nolders:

-LTIP (2) 4,227,720 \$ 8.00 6,904,530
+LTIP (2) 5,714,216 \$ 6.74 5,262,322

-Stock Option Plan 2,384,910 \$ 9.84 12,934
+Share Option Plan 1,959,632 \$ 9.27 12,934

-Equity compensation plans not approved by secur rityholders:
+Equity compensation plans not approved by secu rityholders:

-CSH Replacement ABED 466,645 \$ 9.01 0
+CSH Replacement ABED 99,231 \$ 9.01 0

-CSH Replacement LTIP 711,700 \$ 9.01 0
+CSH Replacement LTIP 496,996 \$ 9.01 0

-CSH Inducement Plan 1,557,015 \$ 8.50 0
+CSH Inducement Plan 1,450,480 \$ 8.50 0

-Total 9,347,990 Not applicable 6,917,464
+Total 9,720,555 Not a pplicable

-(1) The information in this table is given as of March 31, 2013.
-(2) This information relates to the shares issuable from treasury under the Long Term Incentive Plan (LTIP) for awards in respect of all fiscal quarters ended on or before March 31, 2013.
-It does not include the shares purchased for the LTIP by the key employee benefit trust.
+(1) The information in this table is given as of March 31, 2014.

+(2) This information relates to the shares issuable from treasury under the Long Term Incentive Plan (LTIP) for awards in respect of all fiscal quarters ended on or before March 31, 2014.
+It does not include the shares purchased for the LTIP by the key employee benefit trust

-Canaccord has the following share-based incentive schemes for purposes of rewarding its executives and employees and aligning their interests with those of the Company:
+Canaccord Genuity has the following share-based incentive schemes for purposes of rewarding its executives and employees and aligning their interests with those of the Company: